actility/Fuota-doc/src/Server-architecture/RMC-agent/readme.md

 on RMC Agent configuration.
 Currently RMC Agent does not support OTAA devices with SSM/HSM.
 Their support will be implemented in future releases.

-## RMC Agent stateless operation

-It will be supported in future releases.